-A refurbishment survey is defined by the HSE publication 'Asbestos: The survey guide' (HSG 264).
-Its purpose is to locate and detail, as far as reasonably practicable, all ACM's in the area where the refurbishment work will take place.
-A refurbishment survey is required priot to any refurbishment works undrtaken.
-The survey will be fully intrusive and involve destructive inspection, as necessary, to gain access to all areas specified in the brief, including those that may be difficult to reach.
+A refurbishment survey survey is defined by the HSE publication 'Asbestos: The survey guide' (HSG 264).
+Its purpose is to locate and describe, as far as reasonably practicable, all ACMs in the area where the refurbishment work will take place.

+A refurbishment survey is needed before any refurbishment work is carried out.
+The survey will be fully intrusive and involve destructive inspection, as necessary, to gain access to all areas, including those that may be difficult to reach.
 A refurbishment survey may also be required in other circumstances, eg when more intrusive maintenance and repair work will be carried out or for plant removal or dismantling.

-A refurbishment survey includes a material assessment of the condition of the various ACM's (Asbestos Containing Materials) and their ability to release airborne fibres should they become disturbed.
-The survey involves sampling and analysis to confirm the presence or absence of ACM's.
+A refurbishment survey includes an assessment of the condition of the various ACMs (Material Assessment) and their ability to release fibres into the air if they are disturbed.
+The material assessment will give a good initial guide to the priority for managing ACMs as it will identify the materials which will most readily release airborne fibres if they are disturbed.
+The survey involves sampling and analysis to confirm the presence or absence of ACMs.